BSc Interior Design: Admission 2025, Fees, Syllabus, Entrance Exam, Top Colleges, Career Scope

 Akansha BishtContent Writer

 BSc Interior Design full form is a Bachelor of Science in Interior Design, a 3-year UG degree program that helps students enhance their skills and technical education in design.
-During this course, they learn to design comfortable spaces and deal with the planning and designing of the interiors of commercial or personal buildings, apartments or houses.
+During this course, students learn to design comfortable spaces and plan and design the interiors of commercial or residential buildings, apartments, or houses.

 BSc Interior Design Course Details: Highlights

-The below table contains all the important information related to the BSc Interior Design courses.
+The table below contains all the important information related to the BSc in Interior Design courses.

 Parameters